 Study abroad is only one option for summer opportunities.
 Review the resources below for additional information:

-Fellowships: The fellowships office can advise you on a number of summer funding opportunities for not only study abroad, but conducting independent research, and internships.
+- Fellowships: The Research and Fellowships office can advise you on a number of summer funding opportunities for not only studying abroad, but conducting independent research, and internships.

 - Center for Career Education (CCE): The Center for Career Education is a wonderful resource for both domestic and international internship opportunities.